Colorifix/constelite/docs/getting_started/key_concepts/api.md

 API is a component of constelite that exposes protocols and stores to clients.

-Currently constelite has only API, StarliteAPI, which serves protocols and stores over HTTP.

-However, API is an abstract layer and different implementations can be added.
-For example, we have CamundaAPI in development, which will expose protocols through [zeebe](https://github.com/camunda/zeebe), allowing Camunda engine to execute them.
+It is an abstraction that separates the business logic of protocols from the way protocols are triggered.

+For example, StarliteAPI, exposes protocols over HTTP.
+Constelite also comes packaged with CamundaAPI, and RedisAPI.

+You can add your own APIs to handle other triggers.